You’ve Been Thinking About Enrolling, But The Next Question On Your Mind Is “How Will I Afford It?”

 Every student’s situation is unique, so finding the right financial aid plan for aviation school is important.
 Financial aid is available to those who qualify and CAU’s financial services coordinators will help you determine what the best financial plan is for your specific situation.
-Call our Financial Services Department today to learn more about the financial aid programs available in California.
+Schedule an admissions meeting today to learn more about the financial aid programs available in California.

 Grants can be considered as free financial aid money from the government that students do not have to pay back.